Skip to content

 5. Loading speed analysis

-Page loading speed has a big impact on UX.
-The “WP Super Cache” plugin will help speed up your website by caching static versions of your WordPress pages.
+Page load speed has a big impact on UX.
+The "WP Super Cache" plugin will help speed up your site by caching static versions of your WordPress pages.

 6. Conducting A/B tests